 - Diverse student body: Our graduate students come from Minnesota, across the nation, and from around the world, giving the learning and research experience depth and breadth in lived experiences and perspectives.
 Our student body and environment helps all students develop the sensitivity and skills necessary to work in diverse communities.
 More information about diversity resources.

 Attend one of our free M.S.W. information sessions and get a feel for our program and department.

 - Maia Uhrich: Community Practice: Organizing, Advocacy and Leadership concentration

 How to apply to the M.S.W. program: an overview of application materials, what we're looking for in our applicants, and how to use Apply Yourself, the University of Minnesota's online application system.
 Deadline is January 3, 2018.
 Application will be available by late August 2017.
 Check back for updated information.

 Transfer applicants: How to apply to the M.S.W.
-Program if you are transfering from another CSWE-accredited M.S.W.
+Program if you are transferring from another CSWE-accredited M.S.W.
 Program.
-Deadline is April 10, 2017.
+Deadline is April 2, 2018.

 Program Handbooks and Forms

 Our clinical content chart documents how coursework meets the requirements for the Minnesota social work license.
 This is intended only as a guide, and requirements are also often met through continuing education and workshops.
 You can compare this chart to the Minnesota Board of Social Work requirements.